NathanGarrihy/TheoryOfAlgoProject/README.md

 The sha512.c file is the file which contains all of the main code for this project.
 For this file, I first set up my pre-processor directive by assigning some constant variable values.
-I set up 'WORD' as a 'uint64_t', which is an unsigned integer that carries a guarenteed width of 64 bits.
+I set up 'WORD' as a 'uint64_t', which is an unsigned integer that carries a guaranteed width of 64 bits.
 PY as a PRIx64, which is a string literal that's used to notify printf's of a 64 bit unsigned hexadecimal value.
-As well as BYTE, which is a uint8_t, similar to WORD but only carries a width of 8 bits.
+As well as BYTE, which is a uint8_t, like WORD but only carries a width of 8 bits.

 ```C